Ryan-Armstrong/VodacomHackathon2020-Team5/README.md

 project consists of one or many mini-programs

-to get started cd into a mini program and smash a npm install
+to get started cd into a mini program and smash an npm install

 eg.
 ```